 Memorable Manitobans: William Donald Hurst (1908-2000)

 Born at Winnipeg on 15 March 1908, son of Magdalena Unger (1877-1985) and William Hurst, he was educated at the University of Manitoba, receiving a BSc in Civil Engineering in 1930, and at the Virginia Polytechnic Institute, receiving a MSc in Civil Engineering in 1931.
 He was employed by the City of Winnipeg from 1931 until his retirement in 1972.
 Until 1944, he was a Water Works Engineer.
 From 1941 to 1971, he was Winnipeg’s City Engineer and Commissioner of Buildings.
 In 1972, he retired as Commissioner of Works and Operations.
 He was best known for his leadership in the disastrous 1950 flood.

 He died at Toronto, Ontario on 25 September 2000, after a long illness.
-He is commemorated by the W. D. Hurst Station of the Winnipeg Waterworks System at 60 Hurst Way, Winnipeg.
+He is commemorated by Hurst Way in Winnipeg and by the W. D. Hurst Station of the Winnipeg Waterworks System at 60 Hurst Way.

 His articles for the Manitoba Historical Society: